TheorieMPQ/cluster-guide/README.md

 module load julia
 julia /home/username/code.jl
 ```
+To use a GPU, add a line with `#SBATCH --partition=gpu`.
 To launch a python script with a local conda environment `env_name`, replace
 ```
 module load julia
 julia /home/username/code.jl